nextdynamic/azure-governance-foundations/AGF/101-Building-a-Cloud-Center-of-Excellence.md

 ------------------------

 As you begin on the journey of governance there are a few topics which need to be address before any others.
-These decisions made in these areas will dictate much of what will follow and so you are urged to consider addressing these topics as early as possible after your CCoE is formed:
+The decisions made in these areas will dictate much of what will follow and so you are urged to consider addressing these topics as early as possible after your CCoE is formed: